3 Ways to Unlock BitLocker Without Password & Recovery Key

 If you forget the password used to encrypt your hard drive, you won’t be able to access any of its contents without the password or recovery key.

 However, if you have a recovery key stored somewhere else, it may be possible to access your data without knowing the encryption password.
-Some of the possible locations you can find your BitLocker recovery key include:
+Some of the possible locations where you can find your BitLocker recovery key include:

 • Microsoft account – If you have a Microsoft account, you can recover it by logging in to retrieve it.